Purpose & Statement of Faith

 - We believe all Christians are commissioned to go and make disciples and are to teach them to obey God’s commands.
 (Matthew 28:19-20)

 - We believe in the resurrection of both the saved and the lost – the saved to resurrection of life and the lost to resurrection of damnation.
 (John 5:28-29)

 - We believe that Jesus Christ unites all believers through the indwelling power of the Holy Spirit.
 (Galatians 3:26-28, 1 Corinthians 12:12-13)

 - We believe that the Church is being prepared as the eternal bride of Christ and is reflected on earth through marriage between one man and one woman.
 (Revelation 19:6-8; Ephesians 5:22-23; Hebrews 13:4)

 - We believe that God immutably creates each person to reflect His image as specifically male or female.
 (Genesis 1:27; Genesis 5:2; Matthew 19:4)

-Simultaneously, we will accomplish our Mission Statement, “Equipping children today to become God’s leaders tomorrow”, by combining rigorous academics with Godly standards of conduct and compassion.
+Simultaneously, we will accomplish these goals by combining high academic standards with Godly standards of conduct and compassion.
 This can primarily be accomplished through dedicated Christian parents who entrust the education of their children to teachers who are devoted to prayer, and passionate about instilling Christ-centered knowledge into the next generation.